HashMapsData2Value/AlgorandFAQ/README.md

 In case someone wonders how much the costs are. u/cysec_ uses Linode to host his participation node.
 The cost is currently 20 USD/EUR per month (Shared CPU - Linode 4GB).
 You can also run a participation node using a Raspberry Pi.
 At least two CPU cores and 4 GB of RAM are recommended.
 Hardware requirements may increase over time.

-Currently there are no rewards for running a participation node.
+Currently there are no rewards for running a participation node but this will soon change.

 You can find more tutorials here:
 - Here a Youtube tutorial from a community member: https://youtu.be/ahCqIE7Ih_0, https://youtu.be/sbGoXaWOIcA.